Whonix/kloak/README.md

 * If the delay is too small, it is not effective.
 Adjust the delay to as high a value that's comfortable.
 * Repeated key presses are not obfuscated.
 If your system is set to repeat held-down keys at a unique rate, this could leak your identity.
 (TODO: Is this still the case, or are held-down keys obfuscated now?)
 * Writing style is still apparent, in which [stylometry techniques could be used to determine authorship](https://vmonaco.com/papers/An%20investigation%20of%20keystroke%20and%20stylometry%20traits%20for%20authenticating%20online%20test%20takers.pdf).
-* Higher level cognitive behavior, such as editing and application usage, are still apparent.
+* Higher-level cognitive behavior, such as editing and application usage, are still apparent.
 These lower-frequency actions are less understood at this point, but could potentially be used to reveal identity.